List of Disenchantment characters: King Zøg

 Zøg (voiced by John DiMaggio) is the overweight, hot-tempered king of Dreamland and the father of Bean and Derek.
 He first married Queen Dagmar, a "noble's daughter from a faraway kingdom" and had Bean, until Dagmar died of poison and Zøg remarried to Oona, a reptilian princess from Dankmire, and had Derek, Bean's half-brother.
 Zøg and Bean do not get along well, and he has gone so far as to try and attack her and her friends when he believes she has betrayed his kingdom.
-In spite of their fractured relationship, deep down they genuinely do care for each other.
+In spite of their fractured relationship, deep down they genuinely do care for each other, and become closer as the show progresses.

 At the end of part one, after Zøg is betrayed by Dagmar, the entire kingdom of Dreamland is turned to stone.
 When Bean returns to the kingdom, Zøg thinks that she was working with Dagmar, but Bean saves him and convinces him that she was also blindsided.
 In part two, Zøg also befriends Prince Merkimer.
 After he is divorced by Oona, Zøg dates a selkie who is half bear and half woman, gets robbed by a troupe of circus elves who turn out to be trolls, and even tries to get Gout to impress a king from a faraway kingdom.
 After being buried alive in season two, Zøg grows mentally insane, and after a series of mere temporary solutions, he is taken away to the Twinkletown Insane Asylum in the end of the part.

 In part four, King Zøg becomes a monk and shaves his head as a result.
 Once Maru loses control over Dreamland, he agrees to share the throne with Bean 50/50.
-Zøg and Bean become closer as the show progresses.